What is Tetralogy of Fallot?

 Tetralogy of Fallot is a congenital heart defect with four abnormalities in the heart affecting blood flow to the lungs.
 Fortunately, only two of these defects require surgery.

 The Four Abnormalities in Tetralogy of Fallot

-How is Tetralogy of Fallot managed during pregnancy?
+How is Tetralogy of Fallot diagnosed and managed during pregnancy?

-After diagnosing Tetralogy of Fallot during your pregnancy, our team monitors your baby closely during pregnancy and helps prepare for delivery.
-Some babies with Tetralogy of Fallot may need surgery in the neonatal period, but many others may not require surgery until four to six months of age.
-How does Tetralogy of Fallot impact delivery?
-Most babies with Tetralogy of Fallot can be delivered by whatever route the mother desires, usually vaginally.
-It is best for these babies to be delivered at a medical center where there is immediate access to a team of pediatric cardiologists and neonatologists, along with an established NICU (Neonatal Intensive Care Unit).
+Most babies with Tetralogy of Fallot can be delivered vaginally unless otherwise indicated by your obstetrician.
+It is best for these babies to be delivered at a medical center where there is access to a team of pediatric cardiologists and neonatologists, along with an established Neonatal Intensive Care Unit (NICU).